“My daddy is a movie actor, and sometimes he plays the good guy, and sometimes he plays the lawyer.”

 - 1:43 – The four situations when you should use an attorney

-- 6:21 – What do I do if I didn’t set up properly in the first place?
+- 6:21 – What would I do if I didn’t set up properly in the first place?

-- 12:25 – How can I protect the intellectual property for my great idea?
+- 12:25 – How can I protect the intellectual property of my great idea?

 - 25:10 – How do I pick what corporate form to use when I start up?